 And with one final shot of the magnificent Mine Train Coaster we’re going to say goodbye to Happy Valley Shanghai, a park with tremendous potential, some operational mishaps and some surprises.
 Truly a park that captures the Chinese theme park industry nicely.

 Thank you for checking out this Happy Valley Shanghai report!
 We visited 14 parks in 10 days all across East and South China and can’t wait to tell you all about them!
-Stay tuned the next few weeks for many more reports!
-For now check out some of our other recent reports, updates and reviews:
+Check out other recent China reports and podcasts: